I really love a good sweet and sour pork! This popular Chinese dish is incredibly delicious and the sauce is perfectly balanced.

 Step 4 | Cook the veggies and pineapple

 In a large pan or wok (you can use a different pan), heat a few generous drizzles of oil over high heat.
-Add the bell peppers and onion, and stir-fry for about 2 to 3 minutes until the vegetables are tender but still crisp.
-Then, add the pineapple chunks and cook for another 2 minutes.
+Add the bell peppers and onions, and stir-fry for about 2 to 3 minutes until the vegetables are tender but still crisp.
+Then, add the pineapple chunks for another 2 minutes.

 Step 5 | Bring everything together

 Add the cooked crispy pork into the pan with the veggies.
-Then, drizzle the prepared sweet and sour sauce and give everything a good toss until evenly coated with the sauce.
+Then, drizzle the prepared sauce and give everything a good toss until evenly coated with the sauce.
 Cook for another 1 to 2 minutes until the sauce thickens.
-Garnish with scallions.

 Prep Ahead Tips